rogeryeosgit/QTProject/README.md

 - Mongoose gives an automatic versioning "__v", disable via versionKey: false
 - Express has an inbuilt mechanism to handle errors
 - Starting to try out Vue and integrating it into project.
 (MEVN)
+- Script of Vue needs to come after html code to dynamically change it
+- learnt about v-bind. can just be replaced with ":xxxx".
+Having some problems adding in CSS while still using vue